 Worcester is located on the crossroads of two main lines.
-There is a regular and frequent service to Birmingham while Worcester to London Paddington takes just over 2 hours.
+There is a regular service to Birmingham while Worcester to London Paddington takes just over 2 hours.

 Worcester city centre is served by two train stations:

 Foregate Street Station (located 0.3 miles from the city centre)

 Shrub Hill Station (located 0.6 miles from the city centre)